gaultier/blog/a_subtle_data_race_in_go.md

 path=/ rate_limit_enabled=no
 ```

 *The actual output could vary from machine to machine due to the data race.
-This is what I have observed on one machine.*
+This is what I have observed on one machine.
+Reading the Go memory model, another legal behavior in this case could be immediately aborting the program.
+No symptoms at all is not possible, as we'll see later.*

 The third log is definitely wrong.
 We would have expected: